 Earlier this month, Whiting Petroleum (NYSE: WLL) declared bankruptcy, becoming the first high-profile E&P casualty in the Coronavirus downturn.
-While it’s unclear how exactly the Chapter 11 process will turn out, we’ve taken the opportunity to dig through their inventory looking for potential bargains.
+While it’s unclear how exactly the Chapter 11 process will turn out, we’ve taken the opportunity to dig through their inventory looking for potential bargains using our machine learning software.
 We calculated breakeven prices for their four big remaining acreage chunks, and while almost all the open acreage fails to breakeven at $60/bbl, the inventory along the river offers decent returns at $55-60 for operators willing to brave the complex surface issues.

 IN THIS POST: